flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 	- support for http and https
 	- support for non-standard ports (specified by a ":portnumber" suffix in the servername setting)
 	- support for pathnames incl. blanks and non-standard characters (e.g.umlauts) (via url-encoding)
-	- uses the following PhotoStation http-based APIs:
+	- uses the following Photo Station http-based APIs:
 		- Login
 		- Create Folder
 		- Upload File
-	- supports the PhotoStation upload batching mechanism
+	- supports the Photo Station upload batching mechanism
-	- optimization for PhotoStation 6 (no need for THUM_L)
+	- optimization for Photo Station 6 (no need for THUM_L)

 - Folder management
 	- support for flat copy and tree copy (incl. directory creation)

-- Upload of Photos to PhotoStation:
+- Upload of Photos to Photo Station:
 	- upload of Lr-rendered photos
 	- generation (via ImageMagick convert) and upload of all required thumbs

-- Upload of Videos to PhotoStation:
+- Upload of Videos to Photo Station:
 	- upload of original or Lr-rendered videos
 	- generation (via ffpmeg and ImageMagick convert) and upload of all required thumbs
-	- generation (via ffpmeg) and upload of a PhotoStation-playable low-res video
+	- generation (via ffpmeg) and upload of a Photo Station-playable low-res video
-	- support for "DateTimeOriginal" for videos on PhotoStation
+	- support for "DateTimeOriginal" for videos on Photo Station

 Version 2.3
 ------------